vanshjangir/xdb/README.md

 # xdb
 xdb is an ACID compliant database and storage engine written purely in go.
-As of now only the storage engine part is complete.
-Full database with query parser will be implemented soon.

 ### Implementation
 * B+trees for storing data